najoungkim/COGS/README.md

     bash run_transformer.sh output_path opennmt_path

 Please refer to the individual script files for the hyperparameter settings for each model and random seed.

+After running the script, the predictions of the model for in-distribution dev/test sets and out-of-distribution generalization set will be saved under `$opennmt_path/pred/`.